cajuncoding/SqlBulkHelpers/README.md

 ```

 ## Nuget Package
 To use in your project, add the [SqlBulkHelpers NuGet package](https://www.nuget.org/packages/SqlBulkHelpers/) to your project.

+### v2.4.4 Release Notes:
+- Fix Collation Conflict Risks -- Thanks to Contribution by @simelis [PR](https://github.com/cajuncoding/SqlBulkHelpers/pull/18)
+- Fix Security Vulnerability in System.Data.SqlClient

+### v2.4.3 Release Notes:
+- Fix Caching bug for Processing Definitions loaded from class Attribute annotations, etc. whereby the FullName was not correctly used resulting in cache conflicts and
+incorrect values when classes have the same name.

 ### v2.4.2 Release Notes:
 - Add Support to manually control if Materialized Loading tables are cleaned-up/removed when using `SchemaCopyMode.OutsideTransactionAvoidSchemaLocks` via `materializeDataContext.DisableMaterializedStagingTableCleanup()`;